nortontruter/infracoders-workshop/Desktop.md

 vagrant box remove desktop-workshop
 ```

-When you next `vagrant up desktop`, Vagrant will take your box file `packer-desktop-virtualbox.box` and add it to your local box catalog.
+When you next `vagrant up desktop`, Vagrant will take your box file `builds/packer_desktop_virtualbox.box` and add it to your local box catalog.